MarceloZapatta/weather-api/README.md

 ## How to run
 - Is using laravel Sail
-- Copy .env.example .env
+- Copy `.env.example` `.env`
+- Run `composer install`
-- This project is using OpenWeatherAPI, so insert your key at the .env key `OPEN_WEATHER_API_KEY=`
+- This project is using OpenWeatherAPI, so insert your key at the `.env` key `OPEN_WEATHER_API_KEY=`
-- ./vendor/bin/sail up -d
+- `./vendor/bin/sail up -d`
-- ./vendor/bin/sail migrate --seed
+- `./vendor/bin/sail artisan migrate --seed`
     - This will migrate and run the seeds with two `Test Users`
+- Run `./vendor/bin/sail artisan key:generate` to generate a new key

+## Throubleshooting

+- Maybe you can get permission issues with some folders using Laravel Sail
+- `sudo chmod -R 777 storage/logs`

+## API Documentation

+You can check the [API Document from Postman here](https://documenter.getpostman.com/view/13192503/2sAY4ye1X6)

 ## Features ✨
 - Migrations
 - Factories
 - Seeders